gravtrade/gravtrade.github.io/_posts/2016-09-09-best-forex-broker.md

 Before you begin your journey as a Forex Trader, should you well informed on finding a good reputation Forex Broker for your trading advantage.
 There are many factors why you need to find the best Forex Broker.
 Depending on your trading strategy, especially when you applying scalping strategy, you should do some extra investigations to give you an advantage for your trading performance.

-### Our top forex broker list is sort based on requirements below:
+### Our top Forex Broker reviewed based on requirements below:

 1. Tight spread.
 2. Low commission.